Teddy-s-Org/connect4-tkinter/README.md

 ![Game Screenshot](7x6_board.png)

 I saw this video online and wanted to create the simple, pretty UI with my own contribution.
 Not sure whose application he is running, but I am to lazy to look.
-I also made a CLI version of the game before created the pretty version to explore the main 'win checking' algorithm.
+I also made a CLI version of the game before creating the pretty version to explore the main 'win checking' algorithm.
 Overall a fun project.

 -Update: Didn't realize it was supposed to be a 7x6 board.
 It is now updated, but this is easily changable.
 Thank goodness for global variables.